lsaravia/researchgrp-site/content/post/snim-tutorial/index.md

                         # if only one number is specified all the species will have the same initial conditions
 ```

+---

+## Running the Model from R

-So to run from 'RStats' there is a set of functions included, and we need to set a global variable with the binary of the model.
-If we call `simul.cfg` to the simulation file, and `model3.par` to the parameters file the following code will run the model
+A set of R functions are included.
+First, set a global variable pointing to the SNIM binary.
+Then, run the simulation:

 ```R
 # Global path to the binary of SNIM model